manon-reusens/manon-reusens.github.io/_pages/about.md

 📢 News
 ======
+*2025.05*: I was invited to give a talk on our latest paper on Large Language Models to make Museum Archive Collections more accessible in the AI in cultural heritage group.
 *2025.03*: I successfully passed my predefense with minor revisions and am now set to do my public defense in June.
 *2025.02*: Our newest paper [Large Language Models to make Museum Archive Collections more accessible](https://link.springer.com/article/10.1007/s00146-025-02227-8) was published in AI & SOCIETY \\
 *2024.12*: Came back from my research stay at the University of Michigan, working together with Professor [David Jurgens](https://scholar.google.com/citations?user=sGFFr5kAAAAJ&hl=en) and his lab. \\